Abishang21/Aircraft-Risks-Analysis/README.md

 **Phase of Flight Risk Analysis**

-- Landing (21,470 accidents) and Takeoff (5259 accidents) pose the highest risks.

-- Unknown and Others have the lowest accident occurrences.

-- Insights suggest a need for more training during Landing and takeoff
+- Most accidents happen during landing (21,470 accidents) and takeoff (5,259 accidents).

+- The least number of accidents occur in the "Unknown" and "Other" flight phases.

 [Visualization: Accidents per phase of flight]